clorichel/netinstall/README.md

 #### _or..._ Running as a Mikrotik `/container`

-There is an associated `Dockerfile` to enable containerization, including using QEMU to run Mikrotik's X86 `netinstall` binary on other platforms, specifically ARM and ARM64/aarch.
-By default, the container version runs as a "service", so after one netinstall completes, it goes on to waiting for the next.
+There is an associated `Dockerfile` to enable containerization, including using QEMU to run Mikrotik's X86 `netinstall` binary on other platforms, specifically ARM and ARM64/aarch (see forked code).
+By default, this container runs as a "service", so after one netinstall completes, it goes on to waiting for the next.

 ## RouterOS `/container` Install

-`/container` running `netinstall` is handy to enable reset/recovery of a connected RouterOS device, some steps are needed.
-The basic approach is the container's VETH is bridged to a physical ethernet port using a new `/interface/bridge`.
-Then the container runs `netinstall` using emulation (on arm/arm64).
-No `/container/mounts` are needed – packages are downloaded automatically based on the environment variables provided to the image.
+`/container` running `netinstall` is handy to enable reset/recovery of a connected RouterOS device **without needing a PC**.
+The basic approach is a container's VETH is bridged to a physical ethernet interface, using a new `/interface/bridge` for "netinstall".
+Then the container runs the Linux `netinstall` using emulation (on arm/arm64).
+The trick here is no `/container/mounts` are needed – **install packages are downloaded _automatically_** based on the environment variables provided to the image.

-> Theoretically a single VLAN-enabled bridge should work if VETH and target physical port have some vlan-id=.
+> Using "vlan-filtering=yes" bridge should work if VETH and target physical port have some vlan-id=.
 But for `netinstall` likely best if just separate, since VLANs add another level of complexity here.
-Likely possible, just untested.
+Possible, just untested and undocumented here.

 #### Prerequisites